UCL Institute of Archaeology: Facilities, collections and library

 Part of the Institute of Archaeology since its early home at St John's Lodge in Regents Park.
 Moved to Gordon Square in 1958, initially on the first floor and subsequently relocated to the fifth floor.
 The institute's facilities include the Wolfson Archaeological Science Laboratories and other laboratories for conservation teaching and research, GIS, photography, lithic analysis and for environmental teaching and research activities.

 The Institute of Archaeology Collections contain c.
 80,000 objects that are used in teaching, research and outreach.
 Archaeological materials include ceramics, lithics and other objects from a range of periods across Europe, Africa, Egypt, the Levant, Mesopotamia, Pakistan, India, Mesoamerica, South America and the Caribbean.
-Notable collectors include Flinders Petrie (the Petrie Palestinian Collection), Kathleen Kenyon, Beatrice De Cardi, W.L.
-Hildburgh, R.G.
-Gayer-Anderson and Mortimer Wheeler.
+Notable collectors include Flinders Petrie (the Petrie Palestinian Collection), Kathleen Kenyon, Beatrice De Cardi, W. L. Hildburgh, R. G. Gayer-Anderson and Mortimer Wheeler.
 There are also extensive collections of archaeobotanical and zooarchaeological material which act as primary sources for the identification of plant and animal remains.
 Further collections of minerals, slag and other materials provide teaching resources for the study of ancient technology.

-The A.G.
-Leventis Gallery of Cypriot and Eastern Mediterranean Archaeology is a public display of part of the collections of the Institute of Archaeology, with objects from ancient Cyprus, Greece, Crete, Egypt and the Levant.
+The A. G. Leventis Gallery of Cypriot and Eastern Mediterranean Archaeology is a public display of part of the collections of the Institute of Archaeology, with objects from ancient Cyprus, Greece, Crete, Egypt and the Levant.
 The gallery is open Monday to Friday, 9am-5pm; entry is free.

-The Institute Library was founded in 1937 to support teaching and learning at the new Institute of Archaeology and has subsequently gained an international reputation as one of the most extensive collections of printed material in the world relating to all aspects of archaeology, museum studies and cultural heritage.
+The Institute Library was founded in 1937 to support teaching and learning at the new Institute of Archaeology and has subsequently gained an international reputation as one of the most extensive collections of printed material in the world relating to all aspects of archaeology, museum studies and cultural heritage, largely thanks to the work of the post-war librarians Joan du Plat Taylor, Geraldine Talbot and Heather Bell.
 The library also contains the Yates Classical Archaeology library and the Edwards Egyptology library.
 The Institute Library is now part of UCL Library Services.
 Related collections of interest are to be found in the Main Library (Ancient History, Jewish Studies, Latin American History, History and Classics) and in the DMS Watson (Science Library) (Anthropology, History of Science and Geography).